MattiP451/python3.10-on-Debian/README.md

 **Install python3.10-distutils**

-Here comes the tricky part though, python3.10-venv depends on python3.10-distutils, a package that only existed in the version back in Debian Buster and then it was called python3-venv.
+Here comes the tricky part though, python3.10-venv depends on python3.10-distutils, a package that only existed in the version back in Debian Buster and then it was called python3-distutils. python3-distuils provides python3.11-distutils and python3.12-distutils in Trixe, and there never was an actual python3.10-distutils back in buster.
 So instead we break the earlier rule of not downloading packages from the net and grab python3.10-distutils-bogus_1.0_all.deb that I've uploaded to this repository.
 This is a meta package that says "python3.10-distuilts is installed, these are not the droid you're looking for".
 Unzip the .deb file and look at what it contains, or even better make it yourself with [equivs](https://packages.debian.org/search?keywords=equivs).
-If you trust me (which you shouldn't) download the .deb file and install it with apt.
+If you trust me (which again, you shouldn't) download the .deb file and install it with apt.

 ```
 sudo apt install ./python3.10-distutils-bogus_1.0_all.deb